iBridges-for-iRODS/iBridges/docs/source/install.rst

 It is recommended to store this file in the default location `~/.irods/irods_environment.json`.
 However, if needed you can point iBridges also to a different location.

-Please make sure that the file is really saved as `.json`.
+Ensure that the file is saved as `.json`.

 Configuration of your `home` collection
 ----------------------------------------